simplesamlphp/simplesamlphp/docs/simplesamlphp-googleapps.md

 For an explanation of the parameters, see the [SimpleSAMLphp Identity Provider QuickStart](simplesamlphp-idp).

-## Configure G Suite for education
+## Configure Google Workspace

-Start by logging in to our G SUite for education account panel.
+Start by logging in to our Google Workspace for education account panel.
 Then select "Advanced tools":

 **Figure&nbsp;1.&nbsp;We go to advanced tools**